luisfariass/Fatemeh-Hosseinigoki/README.md

 I am currently a fifth year PhD student in the School of Electrical, Computer and Energy Engineering at Arizona State University, working with Professor [Oliver Kosut](https://sites.google.com/site/okosut/) on Information Theory.
 During my PhD, I have worked on obtaining the capacity of Gaussian communication channels in the presence of active adversaries.
 My current research interests lie broadly in wireless communications, information theory and various areas of machine learning.

 ### Research Interests
-- Wireless Communications
+- Bitcoin and Blockchain
 - Information Theory
 - Machine Learning
 - Security and Privacy
-- Optimization
-- Autonomous Driving
+- Wireless Communications

 ### Education
 * Ph.D. in Electrical Engineering, _Arizona State University_, AZ, 2014-Present